benwatson528/intellij-avro-parquet-plugin/README.md

 ## Installing

 Available on [the IntelliJ Plugin Marketplace](https://plugins.jetbrains.com/plugin/12281-avro-viewer).
 Search "Avro and Parquet Viewer" in IntelliJ's Plugins window.
+Once installed, it will appear as a Tool Window (normally at the bottom of IntelliJ next to `Run`, `Debug`, `Version Control` etc.).

 ## Images